How to Create Value Propositions That Lifts Sales

 You may have heard of this famous footwear company - TOMS.

-With nothing more than 200 pairs of shoes and a unique value proposition, Mycoskie began to pitch journalists.
+With nothing more than 200 pairs of shoes and a strong value proposition, Mycoskie began to pitch journalists.

 Finally, the Los Angeles Times picked up his story.
 To his surprise, Mycoskie generated $88,000 in orders over the weekend (source).
 Eight years later in 2014, TOMS valuation was $625 million (source).